Mother-Work: Women, Child Welfare, and the State, 1890-1930

 Early in the twentieth century, maternal and child welfare evolved from a private family responsibility into a matter of national policy.
 Molly Ladd-Taylor explores both the private and public aspects of child-rearing, using the relationship between them to cast new light on the histories of motherhood, the welfare state, and women's activism in the United States.

 Ladd-Taylor argues that mother-work, "women's unpaid work of reproduction and caregiving," motivated women's public activism and "maternalist" ideology.
 Mothering experiences led women to become active in the development of public health, education, and welfare services.
-In turn, the advent of these services altered mothering ...
+In turn, the advent of these services altered mothering in ...
 Read more

 Show LessProduct Details